9 Reasons Why My Family Uses a Dutch Oven

 - Dutch oven classic beef stew

-A cast iron Dutch oven and enamel Dutch oven can withstand high heat
+This cookware both a seasoned Dutch oven and an enameled Dutch oven can withstand high heat.

 The high temperatures the cooking vessel will reach means you can braise, bake, brown, roast, sear, broil, or deep fry.